 Click the Tool buttons to confirm connectivity to SQL Server. and click OK on the Test Results message box.

-Figure 15: TOOL connection to database results
+Figure 17: TOOL connection to database results

-Click the CFD buttons to confirm connectivity to SQL Server and click Ok on the Test Results message box.
+Click the CFD buttons to confirm connectivity to SQL Server and click OK on the Test Results message box.

-Figure 16: CFD Test SQL connections results.
+Figure 18: CFD Test SQL connections results.

 NOTE: